danihinjos/ADA_Project/README.md

 >"Finally!
 A pair of great tits has moved into my birdhouse!"

 Would you classify this statement as profanity?

-It seems that Twitter would, as it banned the user who posted it.
-Even though, a quick look at the wikipedia article for the [Great Tit](https://en.wikipedia.org/wiki/Great_tit "Great Tit") can easily explain the meaning of this statement.
+It seems that Twitter would, as the user who posted it was banned from the platform, even though a quick look at the wikipedia article for the [Great Tit](https://en.wikipedia.org/wiki/Great_tit "Great Tit") can easily explain the meaning of this statement.

 Identifying profanity in text has proved to be a rather difficult task which, if not done carefully, can often result in a high rate of false positives, as demonstrated by the [Scunthorpe problem]( https://en.wikipedia.org/wiki/Scunthorpe_problem "Scunthorpe problem").
-Therefore, we decided to use a pre-trained machine learning model in order to identify obscene quotes.
+Therefore, we decided to use a pre-trained machine learning model in order to identify obscene quotes in our dataset.

 ## 1. Profanity in Quotebank
 People curse a lot, just not in media.